xanmoy/medassist-ai/README.md

 ## Contributing

-Contributions to the Llama2 Medical Bot are welcome!
+Contributions to The Llama2 MediNova AI are welcome!
 If you'd like to contribute to the project, please follow these steps:

 1. Fork the repository to your own GitHub account.